WenChentao/3DeeCellTracker/README.md

   - [**Ensemble mode (results)**](https://wenchentao.github.io//3DeeCellTracker/ensemble_mode_worm4.html)

 - Train a new 3D U-Net for segmenting cells in new optical conditions: [Train unet]().

+**Note**: Codes above were based on the latest version.
+For old programs used in eLife 2021, please check the "./Tracking" folder.

 ## How it works
 This pipeline was designed for segmenting and tracking cells in 3D + T images in deforming organs.
 The methods have been explained in [Wen et al. bioRxiv 2018]( https://doi.org/10.1101/385567) and in [Wen et al. eLife, 2021](https://elifesciences.org/articles/59187).
 The data for demonstration and the previous demo codes can be found in the [SSBD database](http://ssbd.qbic.riken.jp/set/20190602/)